Bonsai: Early versions

+The Japanese art of bonsai originated from the Chinese practice of penjing.
+From the 6th century onward, Imperial embassy personnel and Buddhist students from Japan visited and returned from mainland China.
+They brought back many Chinese ideas and goods, including container plantings.

 In the medieval period, recognizable bonsai were portrayed in handscroll paintings like the Ippen Shōnin Eden (一遍上人絵伝, 1299).
 The 1195 scroll Saigyo Monogatari Emaki (西行物語絵巻 is the earliest known to depict dwarfed potted trees in Japan.
 Wooden tray and dish-like pots with dwarf landscapes on modern-looking wooden shelves also appear in the 1309 Kasuga Gongen Genki E (春日権現験記絵, Legends of Kasuga Shrine) scroll.
 Dwarf trees displayed on short poles are portrayed in the 1351 Boki Ekotoba scroll.
-Several other scrolls and paintings also include depictions of these kinds of trees.

 A close relationship between Japan's Zen Buddhism and the potted trees began to shape bonsai reputation and aesthetics, which were introduced to Japan from China.
 In this period, Chinese Chan (pronounced "Zen" in Japanese) Buddhist monks taught at Japan's monasteries.
 One of the monks' activities was to introduce political leaders to various arts of miniature landscapes as admirable accomplishments for men of taste and learning.
 Potted landscape arrangements up to this period included miniature figurines after the Chinese fashion.
 Japanese artists eventually adopted a simpler style for bonsai, increasing focus on the tree by removing miniatures and other decorations, and using smaller, plainer pots.